-Isometric exercises may be helpful to someone who has been injured or has a condition such as arthritis, which could make movement painful.
+Isometric exercises may be helpful to someone who has an injury, which could make movement painful.
 For instance, if you injure your rotator cuff, your doctor or physical therapist might initially recommend isometric exercises involving the group of muscles that helps stabilize the shoulder to maintain shoulder strength during recovery.

-A recent study has shown that isometric exercises may also help lower your blood pressure.
+Studies have shown that isometric exercises may also help lower your blood pressure.
 However, if you have high blood pressure, exercise at a lower level of intensity.
 Exercising at a higher level of intensity can cause a dramatic increase in your blood pressure during the activity.

 See more Expert Answers

 - Ratamass N. ACSM's Foundations of Strength Training and Conditioning.
-Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2012:13.
+Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2012.

 - Carlson DJ, et al. Isometric exercise training for blood pressure management: A systematic review and meta-analysis.
 Mayo Clinic Proceedings.
-2014:89:327.
+2014;89:327.

 - AskMayoExpert.
 Strength training.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.